davidgiven/cowgol/doc/index.md

 You'll be left with a BBC Micro executable in `cow.out`.
 For the Commodore 64, substitute `c64_on_native` and `src/arch/c64/...` in the obvious places.
 For CP/M, substitute `cpmz_on_native`, `src/arch/cpmz/...`, and
 `src/arch/z80/...` in the obvious places.
+For Fuzix, substitute `fuzixz80_on_native` etc etc obvious places.

 The first three input files should be always be the runtime library.